 That was the first time it was stated like that.

-And it was something that's always caused me to ponder, how did he come up with this information?
+And it was something that's always caused me to ponder how did he come up with this information.

 So the thing is that I think that it just has to do with the human imagination rather than the fact that they're getting some sort of outside information.

-You know, one of my favorite quotes by Einstein is that imagination is more important than knowledge.
+One of my favorite quotes by Einstein is that imagination is more important than knowledge.

 Knowledge is limited, but imagination encircles the world.